-Hammer Drill with Auxiliary Handle Assembly Depth Gauge Rod Carrying Case Operator's Manual
+Hammer Drill with Auxiliary Handle Assembly Depth Stop Rod Carrying Case Operator's Manual

-WARNING: If any parts are missing do not operate this tool until the missing parts are replaced.
-Failure to do so could result in possible serious personal injury.
+WARNING: If any parts are damaged or missing do not operate this tool until the parts are replaced.
+Failure to heed this warning could result in serious personal injury.